 Faculty have the right and responsibility to ensure a classroom environment conducive to learning.
 Academic integrity is integral to the academic process.
-Faculty have the authority to promote academic integrity and maintain the learning environment.
+Faculty have the authority to implement promote academic integrity and maintain the learning environment.
 Faculty are expected to communicate expectations for academic integrity to students.
-Faculty will provide students with opportunities for education and remediation as part of the approach to address academic integrity violations before proceeding down a route that potentially leads to discipline.
+Faculty will provide students with opportunities for education and remediation as part of the approach to address academic integrity violations.